jordan-carson/AmazonKaggle-MLCapstone/docs/capstone_proposal_template.md

 ### Domain Background

+Climate change is drastically affecting the habitat in the Amazon and there is an on-going concern that the Amazon will be caught up in a set of "feedback loops" that could drastically speed up the pace of forest lost and degradation, leading to a point of no return.

 According to Kaggle, “Every minute, the world loses an area of forest the size of 48 football fields.
 And deforestation in the Amazon Basin accounts for the largest share, contributing to reduced biodiversity, habitat loss, climate change, and other devastating effects.
 But better data about the location of deforestation and human encroachment on forests can help governments and local stakeholders respond more quickly and effectively.”

 In this project, I will be creating a classification system to label satellite image chips with atmospheric conditions and various classes of land cover/land use.
 This is related to the Kaggle competition titled ‘Planet: Understanding the Amazon from Space’.

 ### Problem Statement